cjekel/cjekel.github.io/cv.md

 #### University of Florida
 2016 - present: Research Assistant /  Instructor

-Applied optimization to find model parameters that match experimental data.
-Quantifying the difference between experimental data and numerical models.
+Applied optimization to find model parameters that match experimental data, and research on quantifying the difference between experimental data and numerical models.
 Created and taught a Python Programming course.

 #### UTC Aerospace Systems
 2013 - 2014: Manufacturing Engineer